Neuroplasticity through Sensorimotor & Somatic Integration

 What is SSP?
 The Safe and Sound Protocol is a five hour auditory program that helps rebalance the nervous system and return it to a level of safety, balance, and connection.
 SSP uses algorithmically filtered music and playlists that train the middle ear muscles to tune-into cues of safety signaled by the frequencies of the human voice.
 This process stimulates the social engagement system through a neural network associated with listening that allow therapy and treatments to work better and more effectively.

 How does it work?
 SSP works through stimulation of the middle ear muscles and "vagus" complex.
 The vagus nerve helps regulate specific functions such as respiration, digestion, heart rate, vasomotor, immune system response, and more.
-The specifically filtered sounds you listen to subtly stretch your nervous system, helping your body shift from a more defensive state to a more calmer, restful, and parasympathetic state.
+The specifically filtered sounds you listen to subtly stretch your nervous system and improve the functioning of the middle ear muscles, helping your body shift from a more defensive state to a more calmer, restful, and parasympathetic state.
 This process allows you to connect easier with yourself, others, and the world around you.
 SSP also shifts the brains tendency to scan for danger to an openness to human speech and sounds.

 Who is SSP for?
 SSP works for ages 18 months to adult.
-No diagnosis is required, and any illness, disease, or condition that involves dysregulated behavior due to defensive, hyperactive, or underactive nervous system has potential to benefit.
+No diagnosis is required, and any illness, disease, or condition that involves dysregulation of the nervous system due to defensive, hyperactive, or underactive nervous system has potential to benefit.
 SSP works especially well when used in conjunction with other therapeutic techniques; but it is not a replacement for counseling or treatments for psychological conditions.

-Specific conditions and diagnoses that SSP can counter are: long Covid-19; chronic stress; chronic pain; autonomic nervous system disorders; emotional dysregulation (like anger, tantrums, withdrawal); auditory hypersensitivity; neurodevelopmental issues; difficulty with sleep; premature/NICU stays; and medical trauma (like surgeries, chronic medical procedures).
+Specific conditions and diagnoses that SSP can help support: long Covid; chronic stress; chronic pain; adrenal fatigue syndrome; sound sensitivities; autonomic nervous system disorders; digestion problems; emotional dysregulation (like anger, tantrums, withdrawal); auditory hypersensitivity; auditory processing disorder; sensory processing disorders; motion sickness; emotional regulation difficulties; neurodevelopmental issues; difficulty with sleep; premature/NICU stays; and medical trauma (like surgeries, chronic medical procedures).
 It also helps support autism anxiety, panic attacks, ADHD, PTSD, Downs Syndrome, POTS, Misophponia.

 What is the music I will listen to?